Franklin S. Harris: Later years, death, and legacy

 At age 65, in 1949, Harris attempted to retire as president of USAC, however, the board asked him to stay one more year.
 By the end of the next year Harris had agreed to return to Iran in order to implement the Point Four program.
 He was 68 when he officially retired.
-Board of trustee members and BYU presidents sought Harris' advice in his later years.
+Board of trustee members and BYU presidents sought his advice in his later years.
 Harris had a mild stroke the day after Christmas 1954 and in January 1956 experienced another.
 This ended his public career after which he kept mostly to himself and family.
-He suffered another stroke in 1960 and died seven days later on April 18th.
+He suffered another stroke in 1960 and died seven days later on April 18.

 Legacy

 In his third year as BYU president he was awarded the "Supreme Honor Man of the Student Body" by the student body president.
 As a gift, the graduating class of 1935 commissioned his portrait to be painted by Lee Greene Richards.
-In 1964 the Franklin S. Harris Fine Arts Center was inaugurated and named after Harris because of his support for the Fine Arts while president of BYU.
+In 1964, the Franklin S. Harris Fine Arts Center was inaugurated and named after Harris because of his support for the Fine Arts while president of BYU.
 After his twenty-four years as president of BYU, Harris also became known as "Mr. BYU."
-During BYU's 1998 Homecoming week on Founders Day, October 6th, Harris was honored as the "right man."
+During BYU's 1998 Homecoming week on Founders Day, October 6, Harris was honored as the "right man."